IDMIL/DigitalAudioWorkbench/README.md

 ## Demos to be created:

+- Class 3
-- Class #3, slide 23 (Sampling and reconstruction: time and frequency domains)
+  - slide 23 (Sampling and reconstruction: time and frequency domains)
-- Class #3, slide 36 (Aliasing and the Nyquist frequency barrier)
+  - slide 36 (Aliasing and the Nyquist frequency barrier)
-- Class #3, slide 28
+  - slide 28
     - video 1 (No Aliasing)
     - video 2 (Aliasing and Folding)
     - video 3 (Aliasing - undersampling)
-- Slide #47 (Quantization level - bit depth)
+  - Slide 47 (Quantization level - bit depth)
-- Slide #59 (Quantization error)
+  - Slide 59 (Quantization error)

 I have started a template we can work from for all the examples.
 It pretty much covers slider 23 and slide 47 already.
     - https://editor.p5js.org/jorp11/full/doPkiztUw